postylem/pmi-dependencies/README.md

 ### Baselines

+Baseline classes defined in [task.py](pmi-accuracy/task.py).

-- `LinearBaselineTask`, defined in [task.py](pmi-accuracy/task.py), will make a matrix whose entries are simply word-to-word distance in the string.
+- `LinearBaselineTask`: makes a matrix whose entries are simply word-to-word distance in the string.
 Recovering an min spanning tree from this matrix will give a relatively strong baseline.

-TODO:
-- randomized baseline?
-Perhaps not very high priority.
+- `RandomBaselineTask`: just makes a random matrix for the observation.

 ## Running